-This article explains how to claim the various scholarships that are offered through HSEL and Varsity Esports Foundation by participating in competitions.
+This article explains how to claim the various scholarships that are offered through HSEL and Videogames and Esports Foundation by participating in competitions.

-The High School Esports League (HSEL) partners with the Varsity Esports Foundation (VEF) to provide scholarship disbursement of tournament winnings earned while playing in their events.
+The High School Esports League (HSEL) partners with the Videogames and Esports Foundation (VEF) to provide scholarship disbursement of tournament winnings earned while playing in their events.

-If you are graduating high school or have graduated high school and would like to redeem scholarship money to the college/university that you are attending, fill out this form.
-Once your request is received, the Varsity Esports Foundation will confirm your request with the High School Esports League and complete the process with the school.
+Once your request is received, the Videogames and Esports Foundation will confirm your request with the High School Esports League and complete the process with the school.

 How does this work?